-- it provides a large number of widgets - it is a very simple way of modifying, saving graphs: zoom on axis, grid, log scale, changing font, color, text position and so on as well as various picture saving formats are available (eps, jpeg, png, gif, ...).
+- · it provides a large number of widgets - it is a very simple way of modifying, saving graphs: zoom on axis, grid, log scale, changing font, color, text position and so on as well as various picture saving formats are available (eps, jpeg, png, gif, ...).

-The GUI is in MURE/gui; to build this GUI, a simple "make" in this directory will do the job.
-The install.sh script should have set the flags according to your ROOT installation1 and check if Lapack package is avilable.
-LAPACK is a Linear Algebra PACKage use to solve the set of coupled differential equations for decays by a matrix diagonalization procedure.
+The GUI sources are in MURE/source/gui and the install version is in MURE/mure3/bin; the best way to build this GUI, is to use the "build.sh --enable-gui" script and to set environment variables in your .basrc accordingly to what the build.sh script proposed.
+If Lapack package is available, the radiotoxicity analysis will be possible.
+LAPACK is a Linear Algebra PACKage used to solve the set of coupled di erential equations for decays by a matrix diagonalization procedure.
 If this package is not installed, you have to install it (see § 1.4.4) to run the radiotoxicity module (but all other MureGui capabilities can run without Lapack).
-A simple "make" will build the MureGui executable:
+The MureGui executable has the following syntaxe:

+'''

-MureGui [-type c -dataname str] DirName1 [DirName2 ...]
+MureGui [-help -h -onlytox -start num -font factor -color] DirName1 [DirName2 ...]

+'''